|

 In effect, the proper sharpening process is not until the very end as what needs to be done first is to try and set the correct angle of the grind as near as possible to the desired final shape.
 I find that the three grades of Diamond stones are great for this, not just because they're so effective, but at the beginning at least, I hold the stone in my right hand and move it across the blade so I can see better what I'm doing.
 I'm also far more in control as I can change from a flat rub to a rocking motion at will.
 It's at the finishing stages that I lay the stone flat and move the blade over it.
 I go through all three Diamond stones until I'm satisfied I can move on to the final sharpening phase.

-For the final phase I use a 600/1000 grade Japanese Waterstone, which I would have left soaking in water for some time before I needed it.
+For the final phase I use a 600/1000 grade Japanese Water stone, which I would have left soaking in water for some time before I needed it.
 It is now that I keep the stone flat and run the blade over it, first on the coarse side (dark brown), then on the fine side (light brown).
-It's not easy to explain the process of working with a waterstone, but it's very far removed from working with Carburandum stones.
+It's not easy to explain the process of working with a Water stone, but it's very far removed from working with Carborundum stones.
 The whole process is smoother and best of all you're not left with any scratches on the blade.
 As if by magic, the blade is sharpened and polished at the same time.
 The stone is on the soft side and it's very easy to dig into it with the blade, but it's very efficient and the results are outstanding.

-Stone number 6 is an oil stone, or it was one once.
+Stone number 6 is an oil stone, or it was, once.
 I de-greased it and now use it mainly dry to check for raised/hollows as it marks the blade well but not too deeply.
 I also use it frequently while working with my leather knives as I find the slightly serrated edge such a stone produces gives me more bite when cutting leather.

-Now take a look at the damaged knife edge below and to what level the blade was finished by the waterstone in the photo below it..
-At this stage the blade was not yet polished on the buffer, but by the waterstone alone.
+Now take a look at the damaged knife edge below and to what level the blade was finished by the Water stone in the photo below it..
+At this stage the blade was not yet polished on the buffer, but by the Water stone alone.

 Frenchy 16th March 2007 www.customknivesandsticks.co.uk